Snow Levels

 Recent Sentinel 2 Satellite Imagery

-• You can integrate Sentinel 2 data into Caltopo with their $50/year plan, which is covered in this blog post by them.
-This is handy for getting an idea if it overlays a specific trail etc vs the area it's in.
+- You can integrate Sentinel 2 data into Caltopo with their $50/year plan, which is covered in this blog post by them.
+This is handy for getting an idea if it overlays a specific trail etc vs the area it's in as you have access to CalTopo's map layers which have a lot more detail than Copernicus & EO Browser's basic topo.

-• GaiaGPS has a clever map layer called "FreshSat" which tries to mix the best of Sentinel 2 and Landsat data.
-While this is theoretically better than the above, there may be some contrast and lineup issues.
+- GaiaGPS has a map layer called "FreshSat" which tries to mix the best of Sentinel 2 and Landsat data.
+While this is theoretically better than the above, there may be some contrast and alignment issues as layers are blended.
 It's available for all users on the web, and on the mobile app with a Gaia GPS premium membership.
-Their cloud detection is less sophisticated than the sentinel-hub site, and is often out of date, and you can't go back to previous scans which is often helpful.
+Their cloud detection is less sophisticated than the sentinel-hub site, and is often out of date, and you can't go back to previous scans... but it's a different option.

 (Eastern) Sierra Avalanche Center